youralien/youralien.github.io/README.md

 3. This should be reflected on the home page.
 See [this code line](https://github.com/youralien/youralien.github.io/blob/master/index.html#L77) in the home page `index.html` for exact code where it only looks for the highlights.

 #### Posts (Blog posts)
+**Update 2025/10/10:** BTW, since I have not maintained my blog so rather remove it from the header.
+To do that, comment out `navigation_title: blog`

 Adding new posts are pretty easy as well.
 Look in the `_posts` folder.

-**Update 2025/10/10:** BTW, I have moved the active_projects.html file to files, since I have not maintained my blog so rather remove it from the header.
 Here's one example from paperairplane, below.
 Notice that some key metadata is defined such as title, cover image, date.
 The categories are also used.
 ```
 ---